AP Glossary

 WhatIsStandaloneProgressive?

 A progressive jackpot fed only by the individual machine, as opposed to a linked progressive shared across multiple machines.
-Standalone progressives grow more slowly but the meter value is entirely attributable to play on that specific machine.
+Standalone progressives grow more slowly but the counter value is entirely attributable to play on that specific machine.

 Why It Matters